nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     I would like to ask, answer you, what is the level on the European level, not just politics in the the countries, but on the European level.
     We saw that was it CIA or NSA hacking into until Americans mobile phone.
-    So I don't know where ?veto? stand there?
+    So I don't know where veto stand there?

     **Answer:**